Musashi1584/RPGO/RPG/ReadMe.txt

 The ability point rewards are doubled and the mission cap is raised from 2 to 10 AP/mission

 [h1]Changes to weapons[/h1]
-- Half cover reduces damage by 1/4 (except for critical hits)
-- Full cover reduces damgage by 1/2 (except for critical hits)
 - All weapons get 3 upgrade slots
 - Assault Rifles get Autofire ability (Fire a long burst at a target that does +1 damage per ammo left in the clip.
 The shot is less accurate against targets in cover, consumes full clip, destroys cover but cannot be dodged.
 Needs 2 action points and 3 ammo minimum to be activated.).
 - Sniper Rifles give Squadsight ability and can be fired after moving (overwatch still needs 2 AP).